-Want the perfect Halloween horror night?
+Struggling with things to do for Halloween?
 Take a trick or treat from this selection of kooky Halloween games, ideas and crafts.
-The clocks are counting down… tick… tock… tick… better start planning today.
+The clocks are counting down… tick… tock… tick… better start planning for Spooky Season today.

 All diligent students, mothers, fathers, and workers should take five around the Halloween period to spend some quality scare time with their families and friends.
 In fact, we insist.
 So, we've compiled a list of terrifyingly fun (or tame) Halloween activities you can all experiment with to create a harrowing or heart-warming night to remember:

-Halloween is a time for jump scares, scare mazes, but also scarily good cooking – and we’re not talking Grandma’s meatloaf but creative recipes that let your little sprites and devils get messy in the kitchen.
-After binging on episodes of the Great British Bake Off, scouring the depths of Pinterest, and creating a BooTube Halloween playlist, we’ve gathered frighteningly easy Halloween recipes you and your children can use to put those culinary skills to the test.
+Halloween is a time for jump scares, and scare mazes, but also scarily good cooking - and we're not talking Grandma's meatloaf but creative recipes that let your little sprites and devils get messy in the kitchen.
+After binging on episodes of the Great British Bake Off, scouring the depths of Pinterest, and creating a BooTube Halloween playlist, we've gathered frighteningly easy Halloween recipes you and your children can use to put those culinary skills to the test.
+So, if you're looking for Halloween activities to keep the whole family interested, there's nothing better than these frightening food treats.

 Strawberry Ghosts: Trick-and-treat your children into creating and delving into these sinfully sweet and adorable vanilla-coated ghost strawberries.
 Check out this fiendishly cute recipe from Candiquik.

-Spider Donuts: Here’s a fun recipe from a mother of five who knows the best way to children’s hearts on Halloween is with this devilishly tasty donuts treat – a wicked snack you can get hands on with together.
+Spider Donuts: Here's a fun recipe from a mother of five who knows the best way to children's hearts on Halloween is with this devilishly tasty doughnuts treat - a wicked snack you can get hands-on with together.

-Mummy Cookies: These spooky gingerbread cookies by Dr. Oetker are a fun way to cook up a treat this Halloween.
-Make life easier by buying pre-made gingerbread.
-Dr knows best after all.
+Mummy Cookies: These mummy-shaped cookies by Lil' Luna are a fun and easy way to cook up a treat for everyone this Halloween.

 Halloween is a candy-filled adrenaline rush, so balance your children's diet and nutrition by preparing some deliciously tasty, but healthy, sand-witches on wholegrain bread.
 You could even shape them into pumpkins.

 The scariest thing this Halloween is the idea of creativity losing its value or traditional crafting skills disappearing for good.
-We’re advocates of learning new skills, so it’s a given that we’d be double daring you to dust off those old watercolours and art sets to creep it real with killer Halloween activities and crafts this 2018.
+We're advocates of learning new skills, so it's a given that we'd be double daring you to dust off those old watercolours and art sets to creep it real with killer Halloween activities and crafts for children and 'groan-ups'.
 Not sure what you might make?
-Don’t worry, here’s some kooky ideas that are fun for children and adults alike.
+Here are some ideas to get you started!

-Puffy Ghosts: Spook up your home with these cute cotton ball mobiles.
+Puffy Ghosts: Spook up your haunted house with these cute cotton ball mobiles.
 Hang them by a window or a fan and watch as they float, glide and scare (or make smile) trick-or-treaters and family members.

 Pumpkin Goodie Bag: You're about to go trick-or-treating and realise you've no bag for your goodies!
 These makeshift Jack-O-Lanterns are fun to make in minutes with a couple of paper bowls, paint and string.